 Skin is a seamless organ, like a fine cloth protecting valuable assets.
-Imagine a piece of silk.
-Just one small tear can make a big difference in how it looks.
-And it's the same with skin.
-Any burn, injury, or other trauma, such as surgery, can cause a scar.
+Imagine a piece of silk where one small tear can make a big difference in how it looks.
+The case with the skin is the same where any burn or injury can cause a scar.

-These are several different types of scars including:
+These are several kinds of scars some of which are :

-Keloid scars.
-These scars are the result of an overly aggressive healing process.
+Keloid scars - These scars are the result of an overly aggressive healing process.
 They extend beyond the original injury.
 Over time, a keloid scar may hamper movement.
-Treatments include surgery to remove the scar, steroid injections, or silicone sheets to flatten the scar.
-Smaller keloids can be treated using cryotherapy (freezing therapy using liquid nitrogen).
-You can also prevent keloid formation by using pressure treatment or gel pads with silicone when you are injured.
 Keloid scars are most common among people with dark skin.

-Hypertrophic scars.
-These are raised, red scars that are similar to keloids but do not go beyond the boundary of the injury.
-Treatments include injections of steroids to reduce inflammation or silicone sheets, which flatten the scar.
+Hypertrophic scars - These are raised, red scars that are similar to keloids but do not go beyond the boundary of the injury.

-Acne scars.
-If you've had severe acne, you probably have the scars to prove it.
+Acne scars - If you've had severe acne, you probably have the scars to prove it.
 There are many types of acne scars, ranging from deep pits to scars that are angular or wavelike in appearance.
-Treatment options depend on the types of acne scars you have.

 Scar treatments may include:

 Depending on the size and color of your tattoo, the number of treatments will vary.
-Your tattoo may be removed in two to four visits, though it may take as many as 10 more sessions.
+Your tattoo may be removed in two to four visits but in some cases it may take as many as 10 sessions.
 You should schedule a consultation, during which time a trained professional will evaluate your personal situation and advise you on the process.

 Treatment with the laser varies from patient to patient depending on the age, size, and type of tattoo (amateur or professional).
 The color of the patient's skin, as well as the depth to which the tattoo pigment extends, will also affect the removal technique.